 Mars500, an international experiment run by the Russian Academy of Science in conjunction with the European and Chinese space agencies in 2010 and 2011, kept 6 volunteers isolated in a simulated spaceship en route to Mars for 520 days.
 One report stated that four of the volunteers, “Showed at least one issue that could have exploded or led to a severe adverse effect during a Mars mission.”

 Keep in mind that the conditions of the Mars500 volunteers was relatively luxurious compared to those the intrepid couple would likely face (given the shoestring budget Tito envisions).
 There is also a huge psychological difference between being in a simulated environment on Earth and being stuck in a capsule millions of miles away.
-The Apollo astronauts could Earth see from the Moon, its blue oceans and white clouds.
+The Apollo astronauts could see the Earth from the Moon, they could see its familiar blue oceans and white clouds.
 For a Mars bound couple, Earth would be no larger than a tiny dot.

 The Impact of Loneliness and Human Isolation

 Loneliness has a significant impact on both our mental and physiological health.
 Loneliness is associated with clinical depression, suicidal thoughts, hostility, sleep disturbances, and increased risks of dementia.
 Physiologically, loneliness has been shown to alter the function of our cardiovascular systems, our endocrine systems and even our immune systems.

 Tito might think that sending a married couple would prevent loneliness but loneliness is an entirely subjective construct.
 Indeed, many married individuals identify as lonely despite living with a spouse.